nrel-hem/HolisticElectricityModel.jl/README.md

     ```
     module load gurobi
     ```
-    and make sure the driver.jl file is set to use the GurobiSolver
+    and make sure the driver.jl file is set to use the Gurobi_Solver

     For example, to run in interactive mode on a debug node:
     ```bash